 To be eligible, applicants must meet the following criteria:

-To request travel support, print out and complete the Travel Request Form.
-Follow the procedures listed below.
+To request travel support, please follow the procedures listed below.

-- Gather the following materials to support your travel request: a copy of the full paper and the letter accepting your paper for presentation.
+- Gather the following materials to support your travel request: a copy of the full paper and the letter/email accepting your paper for presentation.

 - Wait patiently for notification.
 A couple of weeks after submitting your travel request, you should hear from the Department Administrator as to whether your travel request has been approved and, if so, for how much.